 Being dishonest or merely failing to smooth out resume details might cost you an employment opportunity.
 A screening will show if someone lied about their skills, education, or professional qualifications.
 The fact that their resume was exceptionally well written is irrelevant, and all their lies will be found.

 Your prospective employer is very likely to get in touch with your references to check the details, such as when you worked for them, how much time you worked for them, why the employment relationship ended, what value you created for their organization, and more.
 Screening can also determine when you earned a certificate or degree and from which institution.
 An honest short resume is worth more than a long list of false qualifications.

 2. Criminal History

 Criminal records often result in disqualification, but not always.
 Honesty is the best policy.
 A person could still get the job depending on the severity of the crime and the company’s hiring standards.
-Things that happened a long time ago or minor misdemeanours could well be overlooked.
-An exception might be if the offence you committed is relevant to the tasks you expect to be delegated to you at your new job.
+Things that happened a long time ago or minor misdemeanors could well be overlooked.
+An exception might be if the offense you committed is relevant to the tasks you expect to be delegated to you at your new job.

 This is hardly a surprise – after all, organizations are obligated to keep their staff and workplaces safe and secure.
 For example, sex offenders can’t become teachers or get any job that involves contact with vulnerable people, such as the disabled, the elderly, or children.